The Role of MOSES: A Benchmarking Resource

 - Graph-based: JTN-VAE operates directly on molecular subgraphs (junction tree), ensuring chemical validity by construction but often requiring more complex training.

-- LatentGAN: GAN trained on the latent space of a pre-trained autoencoder.
+- LatentGAN: GAN (5-layer fully connected generator) trained on the latent space of a pre-trained heteroencoder.

 - JTN-VAE: Tree-structured graph generation.